jdx/mise/docs/cli/trust.md

 Trust all config files in the current directory and its parents

+### `--ignore`

+Do not trust this config and ignore it in the future

 ### `--untrust`

-No longer trust this config
+No longer trust this config, will prompt in the future

 ### `--show`